Memory

 Katrina Kaye

-I memorized your smile
+I memorized your face,

-so I can find it every
+so I can find it when

-time I close my eyes to dream.
+I close my eyes to dream.

-scar of dimple, crack of tooth.
+the wrinkle of lip, scar of dimple, crack of tooth;

 They are with me still.